Narasimhapuram

-Kandriga Narasimhapuram is a village in Eluru district of the Indian state of Andhra Pradesh.
+Narasimhapuram is a village in Eluru district of the Indian state of Andhra Pradesh.
 It is administered under of Eluru revenue division.

 Demographics

-As of 2011 Census of India, Kandriga Narasimhapuram has population of 701 of which 360 are males while 341 are females.
+As of 2011 Census of India, Narasimhapuram has population of 701 of which 360 are males while 341 are females.
 Average Sex Ratio is 947.
 Population of children with age 0-6 is 89 which makes up 12.70% of total population of village, Child sex ratio is 874.
 Literacy rate of the village was 66.99%.